Technical Guidance Note (Level 2, No. 17): Simple connections in steel frames

 The Structural Engineer

-Technical Guidance Note (Level 2, No. 2): Designing a steel column
+Technical Guidance Note (Level 2, No. 6): Designing a laterally loaded masonry wall

 Author – The Institution of Structural Engineers